traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 !!! important "Default TLS Store"

     Traefik currently only uses the [TLS Store named "default"](../../https/tls.md#certificates-stores).
-    This means that if you have two stores that are named default in different kubernetes namespaces, they may be randomly chosen.
+    This means that you cannot have two stores that are named default in different kubernetes namespaces.
-    For the time being, please only configure one TLSSTore named default.
+    For the time being, please only configure one TLSStore named default.

 !!! info "TLSStore Attributes"